 Life happened.
 I made other things a priority while my writing took a backseat to the traumas and banalities of life.
 But the dream was still mine.
 I continued to write and submit what I wrote.
 Sometimes I could only do a little, sometimes a lot.
-I kept saying that I was a professional writer to anyone who asked (and some that didn’t) because I’ve learned in the power of the words.
+I kept saying that I was a professional writer to anyone who asked (and some that didn’t) because I’ve learned those words were powerful words.

 Don’t Listen to Naysayers

 Everyone has a dream.
 Maybe your dream is to be a writer, a chef, or a plumber.
 No matter what the dream is, sometimes it is hard to believe it will ever happen.
 Self-doubt can be a monster if you feed it.
 Don’t be your own worst naysayer.
 Don’t call your dream a dream or a hobby or ‘something I dabble in.’
 Don’t say someday.
 Say today.